Collision reporting

 How to report uncompensated damages from a collision with an uninsured driver

-If an uninsured driver fails to pay collision damages, you may report it to us by completing a Motor Vehicle Collision Claim for Damages within 180 days of the collision
+If an uninsured driver fails to pay collision damages, you may report it to us by completing a Motor Vehicle Claim for Damages within 180 days of the collision.

-- To qualify, the collision must have resulted in at least $700 in property damages or an injury.
+• The collision must have resulted in at least $1,000 in property damages or an injury.

-- If the uninsured driver fails to pay, we could suspend their driver license.
+• If the uninsured driver fails to pay, we may suspend their driver license.

 Related laws